ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular-cordova/use-library.md

 Good libraries usually document exactly how to use the library in your application.
 In the case of this library - which is a web component library built using a technology called <a href="https://stenciljs.com" target="_blank">Stencil</a> - there are a couple of steps that need to be taken to use the library in an Angular project (like yours).

-First, there is a method in the library called `defineCustomElements()` that needs to be run.
-This is usually run in the `main.ts` file.
+First, there is a method in the library called `defineCustomElements()` that needs to be called.
+This is usually called in the `main.ts` file.
 This method contains the special sauce that bundlers like WebPack need in order to be aware of the components, with the end result being that WebPack will bundle them properly.

 ```TypeScript
 import { platformBrowserDynamic } from '@angular/platform-browser-dynamic';